Accenture/AIR/README.md

 - Either start docker CPU environment by running: `bash keras-retinanet-env.sh`
 - Or start docker GPU environment by running: `bash keras-retinanet-gpu-env.sh`
 - Inside docker container, build the AIR project by running: `pip3 install .`
-- evaluate the AIR detector by running: `bash evaluate.sh`
-- check `data/predictions/dauntless-sweep-2_resnet152_pascal-enclose-sar-apd-eval` for the output images
+- In the project root, run the command: `/bin/bash convert-model.sh`

 ## Quick native install instructions
 - Clone this repo
 - Download data set and model
 - To build the AIR project for CPU, run the command: `/usr/bin/python3 -m pip install air-detector[cpu]`
 - To build the AIR project for GPU, run the command: `/usr/bin/python3 -m pip install air-detector[gpu]`
+- In the project root, run the command: `/bin/bash convert-model.sh`

+## Quick demos

+### Running inference on HERIDAL test image folder
+- In the project root, run the command: `bash infer.sh`
+- Check `data/predictions/dauntless-sweep-2_resnet152_pascal-enclose-inference` for the output images

+### Evaluating AIR performance on HERIDAL test set (can be slow on CPU)
-- Test the AIR detector by running: `bash evaluate.sh`
+- In the project root, run the command: `bash evaluate.sh`
 - Check `data/predictions/dauntless-sweep-2_resnet152_pascal-enclose-sar-apd-eval` for the output images

+### SAR-APD video detection
+- In the project root, run the command: `/bin/bash convert-model.sh`
+- Then start the inferencing by running: `/usr/bin/python3 video_detect.py -c test_config`
+- Check `data/videos/Ylojarvi-gridiajo-two-guys-moving_air_output_compressed.mov` for the output video

 ## Wandb support
 - Experiment tracking software by [Weight & Biases](https://wandb.ai/home)